Image

 About the Docent Program

-MAM docents love spending time with art and want to share that love with visitors who come through our doors for any and every reason.
-Our visitors include school groups from preschool through college, elders and their caregivers, homeschoolers, scout groups, senior center residents, and all kinds of adult visitors.
+MAM docents love spending time with art and want to share that love with diverse audiences.
+Our visitors include school groups from preschool through college, elders and their caregivers, homeschoolers, scout groups, senior center residents, and visitors of all abilities.

-Docents gain valuable training on cutting-edge museum education pedagogy to facilitate art-viewing experiences, including Visual Thinking Strategies.
+Docents gain valuable training on museum education pedagogy to facilitate art-viewing experiences, including Visual Thinking Strategies (VTS), a process developed by educators at MoMA to facilitate meaningful conversations about art with all audiences.
 We ask questions that bring our visitors, and us, into new conversations about what we see, what we think, and how the art makes us feel—a process that allows everyone, including docents, to see artworks and the art-making process in a new way.
 Every opinion and perspective is valued!

 Of course, we also provide our docents with foundational information about art-making practices like painting, sculpture, printmaking, photography, and new media, and background information about artists represented in the collection and in our exhibitions.
 But our docents are not required to be art history experts or lecturers as much as facilitators, guides, and lovers of learning!